Dangerous Dog Offences

 Where the police / local authority has applied for a Gang Injunction, prosecutors should be alert to possible disclosure implications.
 For example, evidence may be called at an injunction hearing which overlaps with evidence in the criminal proceedings.

-Where the dog is used in the commission of any offence, it is subject to forfeiture by the courts under section 143 of the Powers of Criminal Courts (Sentencing) Act 2000.
+Where the dog is used in the commission of any offence, it is subject to forfeiture by the courts under sections 152 - 155 of the Sentencing Act 2020 (which applies to all convictions on or after 1 December 2020).
 Prosecutors should consider an application to forfeit the dog in suitable cases.

 The police will normally provide an expedited streamlined forensic report on the dog type and will almost certainly be the prosecution expert witness.
 Where the police are not the prosecution’s expert witness, they will identify an expert witness from a suitable organisation.